 C-reactive protein test

-The level of C-reactive protein (CRP), which can be measured in your blood, increases when there's inflammation in your body.
-Your doctor might check your C-reactive protein level.
+The level of C-reactive protein (CRP) increases when there's inflammation in your body.
+A simple blood test can be done to check your C-reactive protein level.

 Why it's done

-CRP tests for heart disease
+A note about CRP tests for heart disease

-The test also helps determine the risk of a second heart attack, as people with a high level of hs-CRP who had a heart attack are more likely to have another event than those with a normal level.
+A high level of hs-CRP in the blood has been linked to an increased risk of heart attacks.
+Also, people with a high level of hs-CRP who have had a heart attack are more likely to have another one compared with those with a normal hs-CRP level.

 How you prepare